 Setting up a barbershop — or a barbering station as a new or mobile barber — comes down to a core toolkit, the consumables that keep it running, and a few client-comfort essentials.
 This checklist covers everything you need to start cutting, and how to buy it at trade prices.
+If you're focused on the tools themselves — which clipper, trimmer and brands to buy — see our barber starter kit guide; this checklist is about kitting out the whole shop or station.

 The essential barber kit checklist